danhitchcock/nano_tipper_z/README.md

     This is great! /u/nano_tipper 0.01

+Even specify a currency!

+    !ntip 1USD Enjoy a dollar!

 If the subreddit is a [friendly subreddit](https://www.reddit.com/r/nano_tipper/comments/astwp6/nano_tipper_status/) (which correlates to [tracked subreddit](https://www.reddit.com/r/nano_tipper/comments/astwp6/nano_tipper_status/)), the bot will repsond with a message.
 If the subreddit is not friendly, a PM will be sent to both the sender and the recipient.

 ### NEW!